julienlucas/meilleursagents-frontend-test/SOLUTION.md

 Answer:
 - ARIA.
 We could add tabIndex to navigate between retailor and in the message list.
-- Could add 2-3 functionals tests to be 100% sure what we have on the store is on the ui (I check only the store so my tests take just 3 seconds).
+- I could add 2-3 functionals tests to be 100% sure what we have on the store is on the ui (I check only the store here, but it allow my tests to perform just in 3 seconds).